RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 8. Generates +1 credits for each (3x3) neighboring energy-producing tile. on placed
 9. Generates +1 energy for each tile on LINE, on placed
 10. Generates +1 credits for each tile on LINE, on placed
+11. Generates +X credits/energy for each unique tile placed in the area around it

 Utility Tiles:
 1. On Placed, refresh all neighboring tiles user-activated abilities